-If you are thinking about visiting Guatemala in June, you are looking at the start of rainy season, the tail end of the dry season crowds, and a calendar that quietly fills up with traditions most visitors never hear about.
-Guatemala in June does not have the big-name festivals that July or December bring, but it has Corpus Christi, a dance you will not see anywhere else in the world, and a country that is just beginning to turn green again.
+If you are thinking about visiting Guatemala in June, you are looking at the start of rainy season, the moment when the country begins turning green again, and a calendar full of local traditions most visitors never hear about.
+Guatemala in June does not have the huge international-name festivals of Semana Santa or December, but it has Corpus Christi in Antigua, the Baile de Gigantes, Lake Atitlán patron saint fairs, early rainy-season foods, and one of the best months to experience Guatemala before the bigger summer crowds arrive.

-In this guide I will cover the weather in Guatemala in June, what early rainy season actually feels like, the best places to go, what is happening in Antigua, Lake Atitlán, and Tikal, plus the local events and long weekend that fall right in the middle of the month.
+In this guide I will cover the weather in Guatemala in June, what early rainy season actually feels like, the best places to visit in Guatemala in June, what is happening in Antigua, Lake Atitlán, Tikal, and the Pacific Coast, plus June festivals, fiestas patronales, traditional dances, seasonal foods, and practical tips for planning around the late-June long weekend.

-If you want help planning a Guatemala trip around June’s weather, Corpus Christi, or the late-June long weekend, I can help you build a custom Guatemala itinerary here.
+If you want help planning a Guatemala trip around June’s weather, Corpus Christi, Lake Atitlán festivals, or the late-June long weekend, I can help you build a custom Guatemala itinerary here.

 This guide is for

-✓ Travelers deciding if June works for their trip ✓ Anyone planning around the start of rainy season ✓ People who want local traditions, not just weather
+✓ Travelers deciding if June works for their trip ✓ Anyone planning around the start of rainy season ✓ People who want local traditions, food, and festivals, not just weather

 PLANNING YOUR TRIP